 What are Flower Bracts?

 What is a bract on a plant?
 The simple answer is that it’s the part that’s found above the leaves but below the flower.
 What does it look like?
 The answer to that question is a little tougher.

 Plants are unbelievably diverse, and that diversity comes from evolution.
 Flowers evolve to attract pollinators, and they go to some pretty incredible lengths to do it, including growing bracts that look nothing like their neighbors.

-To get a basic idea about plant bracts, though, it’s best to think about their most basic form: a couple small, green, leaf-like things just below the flower.
+To get a basic idea about plant bracts, though, it’s best to think about their most basic form: a couple of small, green, leaf-like things just below the flower.
 When the flower is budding, the bracts are folded up around it to protect it.
 (Don’t confuse bracts with the sepal, though!
 That’s the green part directly underneath the flower.
 The bracts are one layer lower).

 Common Plants with Bracts

 Many plants with bracts don’t look like this, however.
 There are plants with bracts that have evolved to attract pollinators.
-Maybe the best known example is the poinsettia.
-Those big red “petals” are actually bracts that have gained a bright color meant to draw pollinators into the tiny flowers in the center.
+Maybe the best-known example is the poinsettia.
+Those big, red “petals” are actually bracts that have gained a bright color meant to draw pollinators into the tiny flowers in the center.

-Dogwood blossoms are similar – their delicate pink and white parts are really bracts.
+Dogwood blossoms are similar– their delicate pink and white parts are really bracts.

-So if you see a part of a flower that doesn’t look quite like a petal, chances are good that it’s a bract.
+So, if you see a part of a flower that doesn’t look quite like a petal, chances are good that it’s a bract.